2017 Volkswagen E-Golf Safety Report

 IssueSeverityFrequencyTypical Mileage

-Car computer system spontaneously crashes, affecting proximity sensors, rear camera, and drive mode selector, requiring a hard reboot.
+The car computer system can spontaneously crash, leading to the failure of proximity sensors, rear camera, and drive mode selector.

 Common Problems Reported by Owners